harding/old-docs-history-bitcoin.org/en/developer-guide.md

 Querying of the Bloom filter is done by using the same hash functions as before.
 If all k bits accessed in the bloom filter are set to 1, this demonstrates with high probability that the element lies in the set.
 Clearly, the k indices could have been set to 1 by the addition of a combination of other elements in the domain, but the parameters allow the user to choose the acceptable false positive rate.

-Removal of elements can only be done by scrapping the build filter and re-creating it from scratch.
+Removal of elements can only be done by scrapping the bloom filter and re-creating it from scratch.

 #### Application of Bloom Filters